Danny Ocean (singer): Career

-Danny Ocean began producing music in 2009 which he released on his YouTube channel.
+Danny Ocean began producing music in 2009 which he released on his YouTube channel under the pseudonym Danny O.C.T.
 During this time, he became interested in English language electronica.
 He published his first EP Paracaídas (2014) y U-YE (2015) on iTunes and Amazon Music.

 In 2016, he released the song "Me rehúso" (composed and produced by him).
 The track became a success in Europe, Latin America and the US.
 He released an English version titled "Baby, I Won't".

 He also worked on the album Kloth Talk with hip hop and rap producer DJ Katastraphy and on the song "Replay" with rapper and singer Bri Nichole and rappers Rello Muse and Philup Banks.
 He worked with British DJ Nicholas Gale on the track "Lookin' For".
 In June 2017, Ocean signed with Atlantic Records for his English language music and Red Wine Records LLC. and [Warner Music for his Spanish language music.

 At the end of 2017, he released music videos of "Me Rehúso" and "Baby I Won't" and released the promotional singles "Veneno", "Vuelve" and "Dembow".
 In August 2018, he released a video "Epa Wei", produced with Skrillex.
 In November 2018, he appeared on the Coldplay EP Global Citizen – EP 1 on the song "Voodoo" with David Guetta, Stargate, Tiwa Savage and Wizkid.

 In 2019, he released the promotional single "Swing" and his debut album 54+1, self-produced and mastered by Ricardo Sangiao.
 On 25 October 2019, Ocean launched the single titled "Dime tú" with the help of Venezuelan singer Maye, daughter of singer Fernando Osorio.